 I was in the car with my teenage son this week when he randomly asked me “what is web3.0?”
 I was eager to answer his question because I enjoy discussing the topic in general and I believe it will be my son’s generation that will be the most avid users of this version of the internet.

 To explain web3 I had to explain web1 and web2.
 Web1 was the first version of the internet that mostly consisted of static web pages (like a PDF document) where individuals could get online to consume and read information.
 Web2 is the current version of the internet where individuals can not only consume information, but they can also interact with the web by adding their own content.

 Most of the content added to the web is managed and controlled by centralized organizations.
 A few of the largest and well-recognized centralized organizations are Meta, Google, Instagram, and Amazon.
 It is no secret that these organizations and other organizations like them allow us to use their services for free in exchange for our personal data.
 This data may include where you live, where you eat, what you like to do on the weekends, where you shop, and so much more.
-Centralized organizations are good in that they provide the technology and operational infrastructure to make using the internet easier and more efficiently.
+Centralized organizations are good in that they provide the technology and operational infrastructure to make using the internet easier and more efficient.
 The drawback with centralized organizations is the exploitation of data which most often includes extracting user provided information to sell targeted ads.
 In the current version of the internet the user is the product and organizations like Meta want to know as much information about you as possible to generate more profits.
 When you think about it this way it sounds kind of crazy that most people are okay with this.